 The Tuolumne originates from snowmelt off Mounts Dana and Lyell in Yosemite National Park and courses 54 miles before crossing into Stanislaus National Forest.
-The national forest segment contains some of the most noted whitewater in the high Sierras and is an extremely popular rafting stream.
+The national forest segment contains some of the most noted whitewater in the high Sierra and is an extremely popular rafting stream.
 Authorized Sept.
 28, 1984.
 Length: 54 miles.
 See Upper Delaware Scenic and Recreational River, Pennsylvania, a unit of the National Park System.
 The White Clay Creek flows through southwestern Chester County, Pa., and northwestern New Castle County, Del.
 The White Clay Creek watershed is renowned for its scenery, opportunities for birding and trout fishing, and for its historic resources.
 The watershed is also an important source of drinking water for residents of Pennsylvania and Delaware.
 Authorized Oct.
 24, 2000.
 Length: 190 miles.

-National Trails System The National Trails System Act of 1968, as amended, calls for establishing trails in both urban and rural settings for persons of all ages, interests, skills, and physical abilities.
+Appalachian National Scenic Trail National Trails System The National Trails System Act of 1968, as amended, calls for establishing trails in both urban and rural settings for persons of all ages, interests, skills, and physical abilities.
 The act promotes the enjoyment and appreciation of trails while encouraging greater public access.
 It establishes four classes of trails: national scenic trails, national historic trails, national recreation trails, and side and connecting trails.
 National scenic trails are to be continuous, extended routes of outdoor recreation within protected corridors.
 The first two established under the National Trails System Act were the Appalachian and Pacific Crest trails.
 They wind through some of the nation's most striking natural beauty.
 National historic trails recognize past routes of exploration, migration, and military action.
 The term national recreation trail is given to an existing trail by the Federal Government, upon application, in recognition of its role as a component of the National Trails System.
-Today more than 800 of these trails have been designated throughout the country.
-They are located in every state, the District of Columbia, and Puerto Rico, totaling more than 9,000 miles in length.
-Most of them, 525, are on federal lands.
-Of the remainder, 151 are state trails, 85 are local, 31 are on private lands, and 12 are managed by two or more entities.
+Today more than 900 of these trails have been designated throughout the country.
+They are located in every state, the District of Columbia, and Puerto Rico, totaling more than 13,000 miles in length.
 Side and connecting trails provide additional access to and between components of the National Trails System.
 To date, two have been designated.
-Since 1968, 40 long-distance trails have been studied for inclusion in the system, and 20 have been designated.
-The National Park Service administers 15 of them, the Forest Service administers four, and the Bureau of Land Management, one.
+Since 1968, 42 long-distance trails have been studied for inclusion in the system, and 22 have been designated.
+The National Park Service administers 17 of them, the Forest Service administers four, and the Bureau of Land Management, one.
+Two are jointly administered by BLM and NPS.
 The National Park Service encourages all public and private agencies to develop, maintain, and protect trails.
 With the cooperation and support of a nationwide trails community, the vision of an interconnected, cross-country trail system will become a reality.
-Appalachian National Scenic Trail Appalachian National Scenic Trail NPS Project Office c/o Harpers Ferry Center P.O.
-Box 50 Harpers Ferry, WV 25425-0050 for public inquiries:
+For update contact information, see NPS website: www.nps.gov/nts/index.html.
+Ala Kahakai National Historic Trail National Park Service c/o Kaloko-Honokōhau National Historical Park 73-4786 Kanalani Street #14 Kailua Kona, HI 96740-2608 Appalachian National Scenic Trail National Park Service c/o Harpers Ferry Center P.O.
+Box 50 Harpers Ferry, WV 25425 for public inquiries: